 Since 2017, emerging and established female leaders have joined NATIONAL’s Toronto office to hear from dynamic women who have made great contributions in their respective fields in an effort to create connections and inspire action.

-——— Written by Nell Crichton, former Manager, NATIONAL Public Relations
+——— Nell Crichton is a former Manager at NATIONAL Public Relations